w3c/wcag-act/act-publication-process.md

 Based on the feedback from AG, one of three things can happen:

 1. If AG approves the changes, the rule is republished on w3.org with the "proposal" indicator removed.
-1. If AG requests editorial changes, a drafts proposal is created (step 1).
+2. If AG requests editorial changes, a draft proposal is created (step 1).
 Once merged, the updated rule is republished on w3.org with the "proposal" indicator removed.
-2. If AG requests non-editorical, the liaison is tasked to draft a proposal as in step 1.
+3. If AG requests non-editorical, the liaison is tasked to draft a proposal as in step 1.